cwpearson/matrix-market/README.md

 This code is released under the GPLv3 license (please see the `LICENSE` file).
 The test matrix data is provided by the SuiteSparse Matrix Collection and is not covered by the license.
+Alternative licensing schemes may be available upon request - please contact the maintainer.